Anime Squadron guide

 What is the safest first squad shape?

-Use one wave clearer, one boss answer, one support or economy slot, and one flexible test slot.
+Start with one wave clearer, one boss answer, one economy helper such as Fast Car when you have it, and one flexible slot for banner tests.

 Are exact unit rankings confirmed here?